 Innovation and creativity are fostered through openness and collaboration.
 The advent of the Internet radically defined what it means to be open and collaborative.
 The Internet itself is built upon open standards and free/libre/open source software.
-We have produced a report on open government data, a report on online video environment and a movie on oral citations on the Wikipedia.
+Our work in the Openness programme focuses on open data, especially open government data, open access, open education resources, open knowledge in Indic languages, open media, and open technologies and standards - hardware and software.
+We approach openness as a cross-cutting principle for knowledge production and distribution, and not as a thing-in-itself.

 - Opening Government: A Guide to Best Practice in Transparency, Accountability and Civic Engagement across the Public Sector, Transparency & Accountability Initiative, 21 July 2011.